MegaMane/texticular/references/ParserAlgorithm.md

 >YELL
 >PANIC
 >INVENTORY
-<p>Note that you cannot have an indirect object without also having a direct objecgt.
+<p>Note that you cannot have an indirect object without also having a direct object.
 Also note that
 every valid input starts with a verb/action.</p>

 Theory of Parser Construction
 -----------------------------

 For our purposes, "parsing" is defined as taking some input and converting it into some output.
 In Interactive Fiction (IF), the input is what the player types onto the command line ("drop the lantern"), and the output is some representation that is usable by the underlying game system.

 Unfortunately, much of what has been written about parsers is in the context of reading computer programs (such as C and Java) and translating them into a runnable form (an executable file or Java bytecode).
 Because these computer languages are more complex than IF input, these parser texts tend to be overly complex.

-     Traditionally, there are three steps in parsing:
+### Traditionally, there are three steps in parsing:

-1. Lexical Analysis.
-This involves reading the source and breaking them down into "tokens".
+1. **Lexical Analysis:**  This involves reading the source and breaking them down into "tokens".
 Tokens are sequences of characters which represent a logical unit with some underlying meaning.
 There are programs available (LEX and FLEX) which can be used to construct a